wp-plugins/jp-latest-posts-shortcode/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use shortcode [latest-posts] to post or page to listing latest posts.
+This is simple plugin for listing latest posts from your blog.

 == Description ==

-This is a simple plugin for listing latest posts from your blog.Use shortcode [latest-posts] to post or page.Then see,a list of latest posts will appear to your desired post or page.
+This is a simple plugin for listing latest posts from your blog.Use shortcode <pre>[latest-posts]</pre> to post or page.Then see,a list of latest posts will appear to your desired post or page.

+For live demo visit http://skjoybd.com

 == Installation ==